NoF0rte/Socktruder/README.md

 **Note:** Socktruder currently only works with text based WebSocket messages sent to the server.
 I didn't see a need to fuzz messages send to the client.
 If this is a desired feature, let me know.

 ### Configuring the Attack
-Configure a Socktruder attack is very similar to how you would do it in Intruder.
+Configuring a Socktruder attack is very similar to how you would do it in Intruder.
 Insert the marker character to define payload positions.

 ![Configure Positions](res/configure-positions.png)